MohammadEssam0/database-related-things/README.md

 # database-related-things
-a place to store ER digrame and similar things
+a place to store ER digram and similar things